timhealz/soma/README.md

 #### Boltzmann Machine with Simulated Annealing for the Traveling Salesman Problem

 A Boltzmann Machine can be created and trained as follows.
 It takes a distance matrix as its only argument.
-Each row and column in the distance matrix represents a city, and thus, each entry represents the distance between each city.
-For example, entry (1,2), represents the distance between city A and B, which is 10.
-This matrix is symmetric since (1,2) = (2,1), or the distance from A to B is the same as the distance from B to A.
+The row and column indices in the matrix represents cities, and thus, each entry represents the distance between city.
+For example, entry (0,1), represents the distance between city A and B, which is 10.
+This matrix is symmetric, since the distance from A to B is the same as the distance from B to A, or (0,1) = (1,0)

 ```python
 from soma import Boltzmann as bolt